The importance of buyer personas for inbound

 Each job role comes with its own business pains and it is important that you understand your target audience well enough to know what they are.

-Business pains are a vital aspect of your campaigns because your content will be designed to resolve them – or to subtly point towards your products and services that address to them.
+Business pains are a vital aspect of your campaigns because your content will be designed to resolve them – or to subtly point towards your products and services that address them.

 Being able to define business pains comes from a really good understanding of your target industry and the challenges they face.
 Your products and services will have been designed to solve these problems, but your personas need to address the subtleties of each role.